Everything you need to know about hiking the Overland Track in Tasmania, one of the top 10 multi-day hikes in all of Australia!

 This is like a normal campsite you may have camped at in the past.
 You will secure your tent into the ground with pegs.
 Do not forget any pegs when you leave.

 As organised and structured as hiking the Overland Track can appear to be, do not forget that you are essentially wandering into the wilderness with all of your supplies on your back for days, or weeks, at a time.

 This is an adventure, and adventures come with inherent danger that needs to be addressed.
 Serious injuries and even deaths have tragically occurred on this trail.

 This section is not designed to scare you.
 Quite the opposite in fact.
 It is to tell you exactly what to expect and how to stay safe while out hiking in Cradle Mountain National Park.

-When you first arrive at Cradle Mountain Visitors Centre you are required to complete a safety briefing and registration before you will be given your pass to hit the track.
+When you first arrive at Cradle Mountain Visitors Centre you are required to complete a safety briefing and registration before you will be given your pass to hit the Overland Track.

-The park rangers will check your gear to make sure you have adequate clothing and equipment as well.
-If you are missing anything you can purchase most things at the shop in the visitors centre.
+The Cradle Mountain park rangers will check your gear to make sure you have adequate clothing and equipment as well.
+If you are missing anything you can purchase most things at the shop in the Cradle Mountain Visitors Centre.

-Once you are on the trail you are required to fill out a log book once you arrive at each hut, and include your intentions for the next day (which hut you are heading to, any side trips planned, etc).
+Once you are on the Overland Track you are required to fill out a log book once you arrive at each hut, and include your intentions for the next day (which hut you are heading to, any side hikes planned, etc).